Adding and removing hard disks in VMware Workstation

 3. Use a physical disk

 The first option creates a new virtual disk.
 The second option allows us to reuse an existing hard disk.
-The third option allows us to access the physical disk.
+The third option lets us access the physical disk.
+Select the first option to create a new hard disk and click Next.

 new hard disk